MarteXcoin-documentation/Documentation/masternode/setup.rst

 There are some decisions to be made along the way, and optional extra steps to take for increased security.

-Commercial :ref:`masternode hosting services <masternode-hosting>` are available if you prefer to delegate day-to-day operation of your masternode to a professional operator.
+Commercial `masternode hosting services </hosting.rst>`_ are available if you prefer to delegate day-to-day operation of your masternode to a professional operator.
 When using these hosting services, you retain full control of the 5000 MARTEX collateral and pay an agreed percentage of your reward to the operator.
-It is also possible to delegate your voting keys to a representative, see the :ref:`governance documentation <delegating-votes>` for more information.

 Before you begin